Financial-Times/origami/README.md

 	data-o-comments-article-id="{article-id}">
 </div>
 ```
-The comment stream is embedded in the element with a `comments` id attribute.
+The comment stream is embedded in the element with a `o-comments-stream` id attribute.

 ### Count